apache/spark/docs/howto/run-with-systemd.rst

 based system) you probably need to adjust the unit files.

 Environment configuration is picked up from ``/etc/sysconfig/airflow``.
 An example file is supplied.
-Make sure to specify the ``SCHEDULER_RUNS`` variable in this file when you run the scheduler.
 You can also define here, for example, ``AIRFLOW_HOME`` or ``AIRFLOW_CONFIG``.